foerstj/loa-remaster/README.md

   The generated file name is *Dungeon Siege/DSLOA/Legends of Aranna.dsmap*.\
   The ingame name is *Legends of Aranna (remastered)*.

+## What I did (revisit)

+The "revisited" map variant is based on the remaster, with these changes applied:
+- Renamed map ingame to *Legends of Aranna (revisited)*.

 ## How to build

 GasPy repo: https://github.com/foerstj/gaspy